 Imagine you could be your own boss.
 Imagine you could pick the job you wanted to do.
 Imagine you could choose the location where you work and set your work hours to fit perfectly with your lifestyle.
 And on top of all that, imagine you could take home more money than you ever did in any previous job?

 Well, I’m writing this to let you know that’s all possible, and it takes less than one hour to get going.

 Put simply…become a Contractor!

 Earlier this year I realised that my children had grown up and were, for the most part, independent.
 They had school and activities most days until at least 3.00pm.
-It got me thinking that my kids had suddenly (well it seemed sudden to me) gotten their own lives and I was now redundant for long periods of the day at home!
+It got me thinking that my kids had suddenly (well, it seemed sudden to me) got their own lives and I was now redundant for long periods of the day at home!
 I found myself ready (or should I say able) to go back to work…and so I set off to find gainful, but flexible employment.

 Apparently the joy I will feel from being given this returning chance will be payment enough!
 These companies like to present themselves as forward thinkers, as genuine and flexible, as workplaces of the future.

 They sing from the rooftops about looking after employee mental health, employee wellbeing, & work/life balance while the real fact is they (in my humble opinion) merely pay lip service to most of this.
 What they really want is to recruit reliable, capable bodies who will be on site from 9am to 5pm so no new precedent is being set for their other employees, and will cost them very little money.

 I found myself completely disillusioned with the opportunities presented to me.
 I started looking at minimum wage jobs (honestly) because at least they were not wrapped up to be anything other than what they were, and some even offered a certain amount of flexibility which I needed.